SimplyFaisal/george/README.md

 # george

+## about
-text visualization platform for social media communities
+George is a corpus visualization tool geared towards social media communities.